This is surgery to remove a severely diseased and failing heart. It is replaced with a healthy heart from a deceased donor.

 When you return home, do the following to help ensure a smooth recovery:

-- Return as prescribed by your transplant cardiologist for follow up biopsies.
+- Return as prescribed by your transplant cardiologist for follow up coronary angiography and biopsies.

 - Work with a physical therapist.
 Keep in mind that your new heart will respond slowly to increases in physical activity.